 Not many parents in Mumbai open to idea of restarting schools: Experts

-Govt schools rue loss of learning in online mode; pvt schools say parents not willing unless kids get the vaccinemumbai Updated: Jan 04, 2021, 00:41 IST
+Govt schools rue loss of learning in online mode; pvt schools say parents not willing unless kids get the vaccineht-school Updated: Jan 05, 2021, 15:45 IST

 Reopening of schools in the city, which are shut till at least January 15 amid the fear of a new strain of the virus causing Covid, is likely to receive a mixed response, according to experts.